tommythongnguyen/Responsive-Personal-Website/README.md

 My Responsive Personal Website is design to work cross-browsers and cross-devices

-In order to run the website properly, you need to run web app server 1/go to folder "Responsive-Persional-Website":  cd Responsive-Persional-Website 2/and then run jetty server:                    mvn jetty:run 3/open your favourite web browser and type:  http://localhost:9003/web
+In order to run the website properly, you need to run web app server<br />
+1/go to folder "Responsive-Persional-Website":  cd Responsive-Persional-Website 2/and then run jetty server:                    mvn jetty:run 3/open your favourite web browser and type:  http://localhost:9003/web